Mohith-Kota/Implementation-of-Logistic-Regression-from-scratch/README.md

 # Implementation-of-Logistic-Regression-from-scratch

-This repository focuses on developing Logistic regression machine learning model from scratch for supervised regression tasks.
+This repository focuses on developing Logistic regression machine learning model from scratch for supervised prediction tasks.